Modeling Nonlinear Control Systems via Koopman Control Family: Universal Forms and Subspace Invariance Proximity: Implications for Robust Data-driven Learning

-\textit{Data:} We run $10^4$ experiments with constant inputs and length $50 \, ms$ with uniformly selected initial conditions from the normal operating range $[-5,15] \times [-250,125]$ and inputs from $[-4,4]$.
+\textit{Data:} We run $10^4$ experiments with constant inputs and length $50 \, ms$ with uniformly selected initial conditions from $\Mc$ and inputs from $\Uc = [-4,4]$.
 We sample the trajectories with time step $\Delta t = 5 \, ms$, resulting in a total of $10^5$ data snapshots.
-Out of this data set, we select half as the training data set and the rest as the test data set.
+Out of this data set, we select half as the training data set and the rest as the test data set. }

 \textit{Parametric Families for Comparison:} Our aim is to compare the effectiveness of our methods with widely used lifted-linear (an extension of DMD with control~\cite{JLP-SLB-JNK:16}) and bilinear Koopman-inspired forms as